 Zipping a folder from the Default view

-If your operating system is Windows 8, Windows 7, or Windows Vista; you can easily zip a folder from the Default view.
+If your operating system is Windows 10, Windows 8, Windows 7, or Windows Vista; you can easily zip a folder from the Default view.
 To do this:

 - Open WinZip and click one of the Places in the Files pane, in order to locate the folder you want to zip

-- After you select your folder, you can do one of the following:
+- After you select your folder, you can do either of the following: